Vow of silence: Non-religious examples

 Additionally, a vow of silence can be made to express a bold statement.
 This type may be to make a statement about issues such as child poverty.
-An example of this is The November 30th Vow of Silence for Free The Children in which students in Canada take a 24-hour vow of silence to speak up against poverty and child labour.
+An example of this is the November 30th Vow of Silence for Free The Children, in which students in Canada take a 24-hour vow of silence to protest against poverty and child labour.

 In the United States, the Day of Silence is the GLSEN’s annual day of action to spread awareness about the effects of the bullying and harassment of lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) students.
-Students take a day-long vow of silence to symbolically represent the silencing of LGBTQ students.
-The Day of Silence has been held each year in April since 1996.
-From 2011 to 2017, the Day of Silence was held on the second Friday in April except for April 11, 2014; in 2018 it was observed on Friday, April 27.
-A more ancient example of a non-religious vow of silence is Pythagoras, who imposed a strict rule of silence on his disciples.
+Participating students take a day-long vow of silence to symbolically represent the silencing of LGBTQ students.

+A more ancient example of a non-religious vow of silence is Pythagoras, who allegedly imposed a strict rule of silence on his disciples.